CoNarrative/glujs-guide-built/specifications-in-full.md

 Unfortunately, many ExtJS controls assume that they are rendered before you can begin poking around with them.
 "Headless" adapters for ExtJS that would correct that behavior are possible (we've built some) but too much effort at the moment for little return.
 Since bad bindings typically throw errors in any case, and since you can validate your bindings with existing support, there is not much to be gained by driving the tests through the controls themselves.

 The second remaining option is simulating the DOM within a javascript engine like Node.js.
-While entirely possible, that becomes a more complicated process all around and defeats the gluJS simplicity of a single developer being able to immediately produce and run testable code without additional installs or environment setups.
+While entirely possible, that becomes a more complicated process all around and defeats the GluJS simplicity of a single developer being able to immediately produce and run testable code without additional installs or environment setups.

-Since the views are behaviorless within gluJS and everything "interesting" (custom) goes into the view model, testing the view models is a simple and sufficient way to provide excellent coverage.
+Since the views are behaviorless within GluJS and everything "interesting" (custom) goes into the view model, testing the view models is a simple and sufficient way to provide excellent coverage.

 If you're still interested in "headless ExtJS controls" and perhaps a quick "binding validation check", let us know since we're considering addressing those points in the future.